About Ed Case

 Six days later, the legendary Patsy Mink, U.S. Congresswoman from Hawaii’s Second District, passed away tragically, creating a vacancy in both the then-107th Congress and the upcoming 108th Congress.
 I ran for both and prevailed in the winner-take-all special elections: one on November 30, 2002 (with 51% of the vote in a field of over 40); and the other on January 4, 2003 (44% of the vote in a field of over 40).
 In November of 2004, I was re-elected to a third term with 63% of the vote, and served in Congress through my term, when I left following my 2006 candidacy for the U.S. Senate.

 Despite its personal and financial consequences, I have never regretted the basic commitment to elective public service I made as a young man with Spark Matsunaga.

 I have had a full family life as well.
-My first marriage ended but produced two wonderful sons, James and David, now 29 and 27.
+My first marriage ended but produced two wonderful sons, James and David.

 Like others with children, our personal world revolved for many years around our kids.
 I coached youth soccer through a number of seasons, and tried to pass down the same outdoor-oriented upbringing my parents gave me.
 We’re some years now into full empty-nest status with our kids all grown into great adults who apparently like to be with us!
 David and Christie are both MDs practicing in Honolulu; Megan got her Ph.D in Astronomy from UH and is working in California; James worked in Tokyo for six years before moving recently to Seattle; and David “The Younger aka Kawika” starts law school at UH Richardson soon after four years of teach at Kealakehe High School in Kona.
 In our free time, we enjoy the beach, reading, exercising, gardening, travelling and just being with friends, family and each other.